 - the conduct at issue led to death or other serious bodily injury;

-- the amount of any criminal fine, forfeiture, disgorgement, and/or restitution or of any civil penalty may exceed $100 million; and
+- the amount of any criminal fine, forfeiture, disgorgement, and/or restitution or of any related civil damages or penalties may exceed $100 million; or

 - the conduct at issue involves fraud on or misleading the FDA.

-4-8.205 – FDCA Litigation Involving Drugs, Medical Devices, Food, and Dietary Supplements
+4-8.205 – Litigation Involving Drugs or Medical Devices

 4-8.215 – Strict Misdemeanor Liability and “Park” Misdemeanor Liability Under the FDCA

-A misdemeanor conviction under the FDCA, unlike a felony conviction, does not require proof of fraudulent intent, or even of knowing or willful conduct.
+A misdemeanor conviction under the FDCA does not require proof of fraudulent intent, or even of knowing or willful conduct.
 CPB attempts wherever possible to bring felony charges to deal with fraudulent behavior.
-Nevertheless, misdemeanor liability can attach to behavior that maymay not merit felony prosecution.
+Nevertheless, misdemeanor liability can attach to behavior that may not merit felony prosecution.
 What is more, an individual who stands in responsible relation to the violative conduct, even if he or she did not engage in the conduct itself, may be liable under the “responsible corporate officer” doctrine (the so-called Park doctrine).

 4-8.220 – FDCA Seizures